 Limitations

-- Hence, niche industries may need human confirmation to use Argus NLP.
+- Niche industries may need human confirmation to use

 2. PwC- GL.ai (audit journals)